byvar/raymap/README.md

 ## How to use

-1. Download and install Unity (current version is
+1. Download and install Unity (as of this writing, version 2019.4.10f1)
-2. Clone this project and open it with Unity (as of this writing, version 2019.4.10f1)
+2. Clone this project and open it with Unity
 3. In Unity, open the MapViewer scene (located in Assets/Scenes/).
 4. Open the Raymap settings window (located under Raymap in the toolbar)
 5. Select a Game and a Map to load